 This course is delivered via the Blackboard Learn learning management system (LMS.)
 Blackboard Learn complies with all major international standards in the area of accessibility, including XHTML Strict 1.0.
 For more information on Blackboard Learn accessibility compliance, please visit the Blackboard accessibility page in the Resources section of the Blackboard website.

-Youtube is also often utilized in many online courses, the accessibility policy for Google products can be referred to for any questions.
+Youtube and other Google products are also often utilized in many online courses, the accessibility policy for Google products can be referred to for any questions.

 Kent State Online courses endeavor to include the following: